 Not only that, the brand new Jason And The Argan Oil shampoo bar is made with agar agar, which means it contains 23% less SLS.

 Sodium lauryl sulfate (SLS) has been used as a shampoo ingredient since the 1930s, when it was introduced as an alternative to soap.
 It works as a surfactant, trapping oil-based dirt from the hair so that it can be rinsed away with water.
 It’s also an effective foaming agent, creating the rich lather that most of us expect, and enjoy, when we’re washing our hair.

 Sounds reasonable, puts you at ease?
-Okay, this is what SLS really is
+Okay, now then, this is what SLS really is

 Sodium Lauryl Sulfate was developed in the 1930’s as an industrial garage floor cleaner and still use today on garage floors to remove oil and grease.
 The problem with Sodium Lauryl Sulfate is that when it cleans your hair, it really cleans your hair.
 It strips away any trace of the natural oils (sebum) your scalp produces to keep your hair in “good order.”
 Ever try not conditioning post-shampoo hair?
 It’s almost impossible to get a comb through.
 This is why.
 Without natural oils, your hair will dry out quicker – and the big names in shampoo will tell you to buy their “moisturizing shampoo.”
 If it contains SLS, it will still strip your hair.
 It will dry it out so please don't let smart marketing convince you otherwise.
 As for the moisturizing element of these magical cure-all shampoos – including conditioners – they coat your hair with more chemicals to give the illusion of soft, lustrous hair.